okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 ### Checking the results when applied to the Test Set

+The results that we can see from this actually come from the same confusion matrix that we saw before.

 ```python
 # Visualising the Test Set results
 from matplotlib.colors import ListedColormap